 The artist’s hand holding a brush: As I do, many many hours everyday!

-The design is surrounded by beautiful florals; wild purple Bellflowers and jasmine blossoms.
+Surrounded by beautiful florals; wild purple Bellflowers and Jasmine Blossoms.